1457384613gh/rEFInd-theme-named-Yours/README.md

 ![image](https://user-images.githubusercontent.com/69227436/162579811-bf3277c0-0ce0-4c35-b22a-a49370ae34fc.png)

 ## Edit Banner to Set Your Profile, Device and Your Name
+You can edit banner by using Microsoft Office 2021+ or Adobe Photoshop
+### For Microsoft Office 2021+
 Open `\EFI\refind\themes\Yours\banners\$resolution\BannerEditor.pptx` by using Microsoft Office 2021+

 (`Open \EFI\boot\themes\Yours\banners\$resolution\BannerEditor.pptx` by using Microsoft Office 2021+ for old devices)